Kimberly Osorio: The Source

-As the first female Editor-in-Chief in the history of the publication, she was featured on the cover of the New York Posts Tempo section, and voted one of the Top 25 influential Latinos in New York.
-She was called upon by mainstream news outlets such as The O’Reilly Factor, and Fox News’ The Big Story with John Gibson, to represent hip hop culture, and began a lengthy resume as a talking head for a long list of pop culture television specials on networks such as MTV, VH1, BET, E!, Fuse, and TV One.
+As the first female editor-in-chief in the history of The Source, she was featured on the cover of the New York Posts Tempo section, and was voted one of the Top 25 influential Latinos in New York.
+She was called upon by mainstream news outlets such as The O'Reilly Factor and Fox News' The Big Story with John Gibson, to represent hip hop culture.

-Under Osorio's leadership, the magazine boasted its two highest selling issues to date, September 2002 featuring Jay-Z and his Roc-a-fella roster and October 2002 featuring Ja Rule and Murder Inc. During her time at the magazine, Osorio interviewed and wrote cover stories on a number of high-profile artists, including Jay-Z, Drake, LL Cool J, Rick Ross, The Wu-Tang Clan, Lil Kim, Foxy Brown, and Mase.
+During her time at the magazine, Osorio interviewed and wrote cover stories on a number of high-profile artists, including Jay-Z, Drake, LL Cool J, Rick Ross, The Wu-Tang Clan, Lil Kim, Foxy Brown, and Mase.

-In March 2005, Osorio filed a harassment complaint with the magazine's Human Resources department and was terminated shortly after.
+In March 2005, Osorio filed a harassment complaint with the magazine's human resources department, and was terminated shortly after.
 In response, she filed a federal lawsuit against The Source alleging sexual harassment, gender discrimination, defamation, retaliatory discharge, and maintaining a hostile work environment.
 The case went on for six days, with the jury returning a verdict in her favor.
-The judgment, originally reported at 15.5 Million, was later disputed and knocked down to 8 Million.
+The judgment, originally reported at $15.5 million, was later disputed and knocked down to $8 million.

-After entertainment attorney L. Londell McMillan acquired the magazine in 2009 purchasing the 3.75M of the Source Magazine's debt, he re-hired Osorio.
+After entertainment attorney L. Londell McMillan acquired The Source in 2009, purchasing $3.75M of its debt, he re-hired Osorio.
 "In addition to hip hop, she has empowered women and writers in journalism for years.
 She is an excellent journalist online and off," said McMillan.
-Osorio returned to The Source as Editor-in-Chief in 2012 to help restore the magazine's credibility and solidify the brand's place in the Hip Hop arena.
-She left in 2013, to pursue a career full time in television.
+Osorio returned to The Source as editor-in-chief in 2012 to help restore the magazine's credibility and solidify the brand's place in the hip hop arena.
+She left in 2013, to pursue a career full-time in television.